 Each key principle is underpinned by a high-level challenge question and related quality indicators. sparqs have created a short mapping document which pulls out the supplementary challenge questions under each quality indicator which relate to Student Engagement and maps those questions against the five elements of the Student Engagement Framework.
 We hope colleges find this mapping document useful.

-As colleges begin to use the new framework, sparqs will work with students’ associations and colleges to support effective learner engagement with the arrangements.
+As colleges have begun using the new framework, sparqs has worked with students’ associations and colleges to support effective learner engagement with the arrangements.
 On Thursday 2nd February 2017 sparqs hosted an event for student officers, students’ association staff and college quality managers on the new quality arrangements.
 The day included participation from Education Scotland and the Scottish Funding Council.
 More information is available on the event webpage.
+We have run additional workshops on student engagement in the new arrangements at the sparqs conference in March 2017 and at That’s Quality Colleges in August 2017.

 The quality arrangements in universities, which are also often called the Quality Enhancement Framework (QEF), are outlined on the QAA Scotland website and consist of five pillars: